Wheel slide protection: Driving technique

 WSP continuously monitors the rotational speed of each axle on the locomotive or multiple unit, and intervenes whenever it detects a significant difference on any axle.

 If wheelslip occurs whilst the power controller is open, WSP will shut off power to the affected traction motor(s).
-Despite this, most railway companies advise their drivers to close the power controller and allow the slipping wheels to stabilize before re-opening the controller on a low setting because control of the train can be achieved more quickly.
+Despite this, most rail transport companies advise their drivers to close the power controller and allow the slipping wheels to stabilize before re-opening the controller on a low setting because control of the train can be achieved more quickly.

 However, when wheelslide occurs and the WSP releases the brakes on affected axles, drivers are instructed to leave the brake handle alone and let the WSP control the train's braking.
 This is because the driver is sitting over the leading bogie of the train where wheelslide is usually most severe.
 This wheelslide will partially clean the railhead and so further down the train the wheels will achieve better adhesion, and thus braking effect.

 'Low adhesion' training

 Driving a train under low adhesion conditions takes experience.
-Failing to recognize and respond correctly to railhead contamination or environmental conditions which cause low adhesion can lead to safety incidents such as a Signal passed at danger, collision or station overrun.
+Failing to recognize and respond correctly to railhead contamination or environmental conditions which cause low adhesion can lead to safety incidents and accidents such as a signal passed at danger, collision or station overrun.

 Prior to each leaf-fall season, many train companies arrange low adhesion training for their newly qualified drivers.
 This consists of taking over a section of line during a quiet period.
 Using lineside markers each driver gets his train up to speed and then makes a Full Service brake under normal adhesion conditions.
 The railhead is then treated with a contaminant that has a low coefficient of friction.
 On the second run the driver will experience the sound and sensation of the WSP activating and operating blowdown valves on the brake cylinders, and the stopping distance will be considerably greater.

 Although this only provides an approximation of how a train will behave during low adhesion, it does ensure that the driver can recognize the onset of wheelslide and will know the correct actions to take when it occurs.